-According to the American Society of Plastic Surgeons, the national average surgeon/physician fee for a hair transplant in 2013 was $5,136.
-This figure does not include other costs, such as a facilities charge or anesthesia.
 Your plastic surgeon will provide you with complete information on costs and financing options at your consultation.
-The total fee for hair replacement can vary considerably depending on the procedure used, the region of the country and the patient's specific needs.
+The total fee for Hair Replacement can vary considerably depending on the procedure used, the region of the country and the patient's specific needs.

-Health insurance will usually not cover the cost of cosmetic hair replacement.
+Health insurance will usually not cover the cost of cosmetic Hair Replacement.
 However, certain procedures may be covered if performed to treat burns, trauma or for other reconstructive purposes.
-Check with your insurance company to find out if nose surgery is covered and to determine the eligibility requirements.
+Check with your insurance company to find out if Hair Replacement is covered and to determine the eligibility requirements.

 Hair Replacement Consultation

-If you decide that you might benefit from hair replacement, the first step is to locate a qualified plastic surgeon and schedule a consultation.
-At the consultation, the doctor will perform a physical examination to evaluate the extent of hair loss and the condition of your skin.
+The doctor will perform a physical examination to evaluate the extent of hair loss and the condition of your skin.
 He or she will also take a complete medical history, including your family history of hair loss, existing health conditions, medications (prescription and non-prescription) and vitamins.
-Be sure to tell the surgeon if you smoke, have any allergies or have had previous hair replacement surgery.
+Be sure to tell the surgeon if you smoke, have any allergies or have had previous Hair Replacement surgery.

 Hair Replacement Recovery